StatistikStadtZuerich/BevSzen/README.md

 # BevSzen
 population scenarios for the city of Zurich

-This code is used to generate various population development scenarios for the city of Zurich, Switzerland.
-The underlying models are based on official population and residential statistics as well as capacity and construction reserve calculations.

-Author: Statistik Stadt Zürich
+This was ther original Repo for the initial development phase.
+Repo was transferred to StatistikStadtZuerich on 1st October 2021 and is not active anymore under this account.